ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 ![](eim.png)

 As an 8th grader, I went to this competition because my friends were all going, and I wanted to go with them.
-I liked math enough - If my friends are going, why not join them?
+I liked math enough - If my friends were going, why not join them?

 WELL.
 Here we are years later, and I'm working that SAME math competition.
 The teacher that brought us years ago?
 She's there with her students too!
 It was a really cool moment to be able to reunite for both of us, and will be an experience I'll never forget.